Carol has worked on many projects,

 Diocese of Oxford, Clergy Conference, 2018, The Hayes Conference Centre, Swanwick, Derbyshire.
 Carol worked alongside the liturgy group to create a central liturgical installation for the daily Eucharistic liturgy.
 This transformed for each reflecting both the overall theme of the conference ‘Living Water’and its daily sub-themes.
 Three reflected art workshops were also offered for conference participants (no art background needed) that focused on the conference themes.
 The works created in the workshops were added to the central liturgical installation.

-Annual Sick Kids Memorial Service 2004 – present, Edinburgh Sick Kids Hospital.
+Annual Sick Kids Memorial Service 2004 – present.
+Edinburgh.
+Edinburgh Sick Kids Hospital.
 Carol works annually alongside the Chaplain to plan, write, create the spatial environment and co-lead this service.

 ‘Loaves and Fishes’, Episcopal Church Retreat, Heriot-Watt University, Edinburgh, 2004.
 Carol worked with Rev. Steve Butler and Rev. Ian Paton to plan and create the participative liturgy, workshops and central visual motif for this conference.